Dionisio1013/Yelp-KPI-Metric/README.md

 3) Develop a web application for stakeholders to visualize KPI of their restaurants.

 ## Business Applications of project
-**Market Segmentaiton** - By analyzing the data and keywords it's important for restaurant owners to focus on these characteristics when segmenting towards an audience
+**Market Segmentaiton** - By analyzing the data and keywords it's important for restaurant owners to focus on these characteristics when segmenting towards a specific audience.
-Main focuses of restaurants
+Main focuses of restaurants:

 1) Food (Specialities)
-2) Service (customer oriented)
+2) Service (Customer oriented)
 3) Culture Identity - Korean, Mexican, Italian, etc
 4) Time of day - Breakfast, Lunch, Dinner

+1) and 2) serves as a baseline/foundation for a successful restaurant.
+3) and 4) services as more of the restaurant's brand image, identity, and distinct characteristics that sets apart from other restaurants

-**Self awareness of a company** - KPI allows for restaurants owners to manage their restaurants and to benchmark performances from Web Application KPI.
+**Self awareness of a company** - KPI allows for restaurant owners to manage their restaurant(s) and to benchmark performances thorugh customer reviews KPI metrics and Sentiment Analysis.
-Eg. Owner of a Korean Barbaque chain has 5 restaurants scattered around California
+Eg. Owner of a Korean Barbaque chain has 5 restaurants scattered around California.
+* Owner can easly access each of the five restaurants from different cities.
+* Can identify which restaurant has the best rating and most reviews.
+* Similarities & Differences of reviews from each restaurant.
+* Based on reading reviews and sentiment analysis, owner can deduce issues within the restaurant whether it be personel, food, service issue.

 ### Methods Used
 * Machine Learning